Does Full Coverage Auto Insurance Cover Everything?

 Liability coverage only covers the driver you hit.
 If you total your own vehicle in an accident and sustain bodily injuries that cause you to miss work for several days or even weeks, the financial burden will be yours alone to bear if you ONLY have liability state minimum coverage.

 On top of that, minimum liability coverage may not be sufficient for covering all the damage from the accident.
 For example, if you’re at fault for a collision and you hit and total a $50,000 car, you’re responsible for providing financial compensation to the person you hit.
-If you have minimum coverage, your insurance will relieve $20,000 of that burden, but you’ll be responsible for the rest.
+If you have minimum coverage, your insurance will relieve $20,000 of that $50,000 burden, but you’ll be responsible for the rest.
+Do you have $30,000 in the bank?

-What Types of Auto Insurance Coverage Are Available?
+What Types of Auto Insurance Coverages Are Available?

 Fortunately, in addition to raising your liability coverage, you can get other types of insurance that will provide you with financial protection in the event of an accident.